What is Process Mining? Here's a Guide!

 - Timestamp: this data point records the time of execution to help sort a sequence of events

-- Activity: this attribute corresponds to an activity that was executed in the process
+- Activity: This attribute corresponds to an activity that was executed in the process

 These attributes provide enough detail for the software to identify what stage the process is in.
 In the example to the right, the phases are “Registered,” “Completed,” “In progress,” or “At specialist.”
 When an activity is updated for a particular case, the time is also recorded.
-When looking at the different activities in a macro view, it is possible to construct a process that depicts how cases are fully handled.
+When looking at the different activities in a macro view, it is possible to construct a process that depicts how cases are entirely handled.

 Using the event logs and turning it into data, process mining software can identify deviations, bottlenecks, and waste, or investigate their causes and show ways to improve KPIs such as time, cost, quality, or risk.
-The result of an analysis may be to add more resources at peak times, or to build in support at times when bottlenecks tend to occur.
+The result of an analysis may be to add more resources at peak times, or to build in support when bottlenecks tend to occur.